Year-end tax planning: Key strategies and important dates

 Deductions

-RRSP contributions: Contributions to an RRSP in 2024 or within the first 60 days of 2025 can be deducted from total income, up to the RRSP deduction limit.
+RRSP contributions: Contributions to an RRSP in 2025 or within the first 60 days of 2026 can be deducted from total income, up to the RRSP deduction limit.
 Unused contributions can be carried forward.
+Individuals who turn age 71 in 2025 must make their contribution before the end of the calendar year.

-FHSA contributions: Up to $16,000 of contributions to a First Home Saving Account can be deducted from total income (if you didn’t contribute anything the prior year).
+FHSA contributions: Up to $16,000 of contributions to a First Home Saving Account can be deducted from total income (if you didn’t contribute anything the prior year and had opened the FHSA).
 Note: FHSA contributions are based on the calendar year and the first 60-days rule for RRSP contributions does not apply.

 Interest deductibility: Interest paid on funds borrowed to earn income from a business or property can be deducted from total income provided certain conditions are met.